Patek Philippe: Early history

-The company traces its origins to the mid-19th century, when Polish watchmaker Antoni Patek along with his Czech-born Polish partner Franciszek Czapek formed Patek, Czapek & Cie in Geneva on 1 May 1839 and started manufacturing pocket watches.
-The two eventually separated due to disagreements and the company was liquidated on 18 April 1845.
-On 1 May 1845, Czapek founded Czapek & Cie with a new partner, Juliusz Gruzewski.
-Subsequently, Patek was joined by French watchmaker Adrien Philippe, the inventor of the keyless winding mechanism (although this has been discovered previously by Abraham Louis Breguet but not patented by him), and continued the watchmaking business with a new company, Patek & Cie, beginning on 15 May 1845.
+The company traces its origins to the mid-19th century, when Polish watchmaker Antoni Patek and his Czech-born Polish business partner Franciszek Czapek formed Patek, Czapek & Cie in Geneva on 1 May 1839 and started manufacturing pocket watches.
+The two eventually separated due to disagreements, and the company was liquidated on 18 April 1845.
+At that point, Czapek founded Czapek & Cie on 1 May 1845 with a new partner, Juliusz Gruzewski.
+Subsequently, Patek was joined by French watchmaker Adrien Philippe, the inventor of the keyless winding mechanism (although this had been discovered previously by Abraham Louis Breguet but not patented by him), and continued the watchmaking business with a new company, Patek & Cie, beginning on 15 May 1845.

 On 1 January 1851, the company's name was officially changed to Patek, Philippe & Cie.
 In the same year, Queen Victoria of the United Kingdom acquired a keyless pendant watch at the Great Exhibition in London.
 The watch was embellished with rose-cut diamonds set in the pattern of a bouquet of flowers.
 The Queen had another exclusive Patek Philippe timepiece, to be worn pinned to clothing.
 This watch was suspended from a diamond and enamel brooch.
 In 1868, Patek Philippe created the first Swiss wristwatch for Countess Koscowicz of Hungary.

+In 1875, Adrien Philippe commissioned a watch that he later gave to his daughter Louise as a wedding present, which is known as the only wristwatch dating back to be owned by either Patek or Philippe.
+This historical watch is known as “The Watchmaker’s Daughter” and was auctioned in 2023 by the descendants of Adrien Philippe.
+The watch was purchased most probably by the Patek Philippe Museum though this is not confirmed and may be owned by a private collector.
+The wedding between Louise Philippe and Joseph Antoine Bénassy where the watch was presented is noted as the wedding that helped Patek Philippe survive the founding generation by providing the company with a successor to Antoni Patek.

-In March 1877, Antoni Patek died at the age of 65, but his only son, Léon Mecyslas Vincent, did not join the business.
-As a result, Joseph Antoine Bénassy-Philippe, one of Adrien Philippe's sons-in-law, succeeded Antoni Patek's position.
-In 1887, the cross of one of the 4 Military Orders of Spain, the Order of Calatrava, became the registered company logo of Patek Philippe as a sympathetic allusion to the still extant order of Catholic knights that fought the Muslims in the Crusades.
-In 1891, the 76-year-old Adrien Philippe handed over his position in the business to his youngest son Joseph Emile Philippe, together with Francois Antoine Conty.
+In March 1877, Antoni Patek died at the age of 65, but his only son, Léon Mecyslas Vincent Patek, did not join the business.
+As a result, Joseph Antoine Bénassy-Philippe, one of Adrien Philippe's sons-in-law, succeeded to Antoni Patek's position.
+In 1887, the cross of one of the four Military Orders of Spain, the Order of Calatrava, became the registered company logo of Patek Philippe as a sympathetic allusion to the still-extant order of Catholic knights that fought the Muslims in the Crusades.
+In 1891, the 76-year-old Adrien Philippe handed over his position in the business to his youngest son, Joseph Emile Philippe, together with François Antoine Conty.
 Adrien Philippe died in January 1894.